tlevine/www.thomaslevine.com/content/!/bits/index.md

 Let's add another person at the left.
 This person tells us whether the number is positive or negative.
-Now let's represent a very positive number, like 200, and a very negative number, like -200.
+Now let's represent a very positive integer, like 200, and a very negative integer, like -200.

 This method is inefficient because it makes our algorithm more complicated.
 Also, it gives us one fewer number because there